-A database can be saved either as a single file or a group of files.
+A database can be saved either as a single file or as a group of files.
 Different storage devices can hold a database.
 The data in these files may be categorised into records, where each record contains fields.
-Fields are the primary entity of data storage and each field holds information on an attribute of the entity defined by the database.
+Fields are the primary entity of data storage, and each field holds information on an attribute of the entity defined by the database.
 Records are also classified into tables which contain information about relationships between fields.
 Although the term ‘database’ is used to refer to any collection of data in computer files, a database generally must be able to provide cross-referencing functionality.
 Users can search, sort, and select fields from various records for report generation with the use of keywords and search criteria, among other sorting and filtering mechanisms.

 Types of Database

 - This is a database that holds information that external users need.
-But, it’s not cost efficient for the end users to maintain such database by themselves.
-Commercial database is a paid service for the user as the databases are subject specific.
-The access is given through commercial links.
+However, it’s not cost efficient for the end users to maintain such a database by themselves.
+Commercial databases are a paid service for the user, as the databases are subject specific.
+Access is given through commercial links.
 Some commercial databases are offered on CD-ROMs, a method by which the cost of communication is reduced.

 - Personal databases are maintained on personal computers.
 They contain information meant for use by a limited number of users.